 In addition to the CMT judges (Director, Musical Director, etc.) we ensure we bring in outside judges who have no kids in our shows and no specific affiliation with CMT.

-This year - we will have 4 outside judges help with the judging process.
+This year - we had over 9 outside judges help with the judging process.

 Kids who are called-back for specific roles are scored individually by each judge.
 The judges, individually, determine their top 3 picks for each role and points are assigned based on these picks.
 Top pick is assigned 3 points, 2nd pick - 2 points, 3rd pick - 1 point.
 These points are then tallied and parts are given based on the highest number or highest average.
 If a CCCMT judge has a child up for a specific role, that parent's vote is not counted into the total.
 It is up to the votes input by the other judges to determine this student's ranking.

-If a student has the highest votes for more than one role - we assign the role based on the student's preference listed on their audition form.
+If a student has the highest votes for more than one role (Example - Mufusa and Scar) - we assign the role based on the student's preference listed on their audition form.